kennethreitz/simplemind/docs/index.rst

 - To generate structured data, use ``generate_data()``, which most providers support.
 This is extremely useful.
 - The third function, ``create_conversation()``, is used to engage in conversations with AI models.

-All of these functions accept a ``llm_model`` and ``llm_provider`` parameter, which allows you to specify the AI model to use.
+All of these functions accept an ``llm_model`` and ``llm_provider`` parameter, which allows you to specify the AI model to use.
 If not provided, the default model for the given provider will be used.

 Usage Examples